manaskamal/aurora-xeneva/readme.md

 Aurora's Xeneva is an operating system completely build from scratch.
 The system uses x86_64 architecture and can be booted from uefi environment.
 The Kernel is known as _'Aurora'_ with hybrid kernel design and the entire operating system is known as _'Xeneva'_.
 The

-In 2020, I started the system as a personal learning project for myself and still it can be considered as a learning project.
-At very first the system used x86 architecture and BIOS to boot from.
-The design of the kernel was same to the new one.
-The kernel used little drivers like ps2 mouse, keyboard and vbe for graphics and a small stack based window manager in the kernel space.
-In 2021 the the entire system was re-written from scratch with focus on x64 architecture and uefi environment.

-Currently the kernel design as hybrid kernel and uses drivers like ps2 mouse, keyboard, acpi, hd-audio, vmware-svga & e1000 network driver.
-Currently, the ACPI subsystem for kernel is in basic level which can shutdown the system and parse the acpi tables.The system uses Compositing Window
-Manager for graphical display management which is known as 'PRIWM'{_named after my dearest one_}.
-The Compositing Window Manager runs on user-space, which provides off-screen buffers to graphical application that request it.
-The application and Compositing Window Manager communicate using IPC-Message based channel called Quince Channel.
-The system also provide a very basic Widget Library with {_Button, Menus, Window, EditBox, TextBox, Scrollbars_}.
-Currently the development for Graphics, Sound and the Kernel is going on.

-The Goal of the project is to produce a high-quality Operating system with full multimedia support.

 ## __Features__:
 1. x64 based Kernel